andreagurioli1995/IoT-Air-Quality-Monitoring-System/README.md

 ## Dependencies
 The entire project run on a Node.js proxy server, firstly we need to install dependencies with `npm install`.<br>
-For the sensor we uses some libraries installed from the library manager on the Arduino IDE like coap-simple, mqtt and ArduinoJSON.
+For the sensor we uses some libraries installed from the library manager on the Arduino IDE like Thing.CoAP, mqtt and ArduinoJSON.

+## CoAP Setup
+Sensors support MQTT and CoAP protocols.
+MQTT is connected to a Mosquitto deployed broker.
+If we want to use CoAP adapter, we need to install [Thing.CoAP](https://github.com/Alv3s/Thing.CoAP).
+We need to clone it locally and put the cloned repository in the Arduino libraries (Arduino IDE).
+Furthermore, we need to setup public IP of the proxy server on `proxyIp` variable; data related are on the server log during the startup.

 ## InfluxDB Setup
 If we want to set InfluxDB locally and use it for the Internet of Things air quality monitoring, we need to follows these terminal commands: